uiceds/cee-492-term-project-fall-2022-jiaotonguniv/manuscript.md

 ### Proposal

-Bike-sharing in a city has in recent years become a key part of urban transport of humans.
+Bike-sharing in a city has in recent years become a key part of the urban transport of humans.
 The data is spatiotemporal, that is, it varies over space and time.
-That variation can be explored, described and modelled in many different ways.
+That variation can be explored, described, and modeled in many different ways.
 The two cities contained in this data set are London and Taipei, both very large cities with very large bike-share systems.
 There is variation within the two cities, as well as between them.

-Previous work has also shown that weather is a key driver for variation is usage.
-We'd like to use those datasets to analysis the evidence for extreme weather events, like typhoons in Taipei or winter rain in London and the locations for retal and end-trip, in order to distinguish  weather condition and those locations in city area affact citizens' bike retal behavior.
+Previous work has also shown that weather is a key driver for variation in usage.
+We'd like to use those datasets to analyze the evidence for extreme weather events, like typhoons in Taipei or winter rain in London The locations for rental and end-trip is also considered to distinguish weather conditions and locations in city area which affect citizens' bike rental behavior.

+The result will be able to offer some suggestions for the decision maker of the bike-sharing company about the arrangement of bike density in different blocks and weather conditions.

 This manuscript is a template (aka "rootstock") for [Manubot](https://manubot.org/ "Manubot"), a tool for writing scholarly manuscripts.